Three Little Pigs (film): Home media

 In the United States, the short was first released on VHS, Betamax, and Laserdisc in 1984 as part of its Cartoon Classics home video series.
 It came out on VHS again in the US as part of the Favorite Stories collection in 1995 and in the UK in the spring of 1996 as part of the Disney Storybook Favourites series, the latter with (possibly in error) the Jewish peddler animation restored, albeit with the reworked dialogue.

-It was released on December 4, 2001 (along with its sequels) as part of the Walt Disney Treasures: Silly Symphonies DVD, with the PAL release again retaining the Jewish peddler animation along with the reworked dialogue.
+It was released on December 4, 2001 (along with its sequels) as part of the Walt Disney Treasures: Silly Symphonies DVD,.
+The Region 1 releases contained the 1948 re-animated version, while the Region 2 and Region 4 releases again retained the Jewish peddler scene but with the reworked dialogue.
+According to Disney Treasures host and curator, Leonard Maltin, it was his call to use the re-animated footage, a decision he later regretted: "I don't know that I would make the same decision I made then...
+I decided [since] this was our very first release - one of four DVD sets that kicked off the series - and I feared showing the Jewish peddler [scene]... would be a turn off and would upset enough people to push them away from watching these vintage cartoons.
+So I took what I will call ... the coward's way out at that time.
+I don't know [if] that was the right decision or not."

 The Disney+ release of the short, however, uses the altered animation in all regions.

 It was later included in Walt Disney's Timeless Tales, Vol. 1, released on August 16, 2005 (featuring the edited version in the US Silly Symphonies set), which also featured The Pied Piper (1933), The Grasshopper and the Ants (1934), The Tortoise and the Hare (1935) and The Prince and the Pauper (1990).